 Prior to that he was a Partner and senior member of the leadership team at PwC (PricewaterhouseCoopers) in both the UK and Australia.
 He has extensive strategic skills, having spent several years as a member of PwC Australia’s Leadership Council and, until his retirement from the firm in 2012, led one of PwC’s national Major Business Units.
 Patrick was also responsible for marketing and business development across a number of practice areas, and has considerable expertise in these aspects.
 His past experience includes running an environmental business manufacturing solar and wind energy systems.
-Patrick is a qualified Executive and Leadership development coach, and is a member of the Australian Institute of Company Directors and of the Fundraising Institute of Australia.
+Patrick is a qualified Executive and Leadership development coach, and is a member of the Fundraising Institute of Australia.

 Chair of GECA’s